 Start your Cambrian Way tour with free time exploring the Victorian seaside resort of Llandudno.
 Your clients may just want to take a stroll along the Pier.
 For those who like to shop, there’s plenty of big name stores and smaller independent shops and galleries including Mostyn Art Gallery, Wales’ leading contemporary gallery and visual arts centre.
 Visit Llandudno is also a good way to discover Llandudno.

 Great Orme Tramway is Britain’s only cable-hauled street tramway, with views over Llandudno and the Great Orme and even the Isle of Man on a clear day.
 The Tramway starts at Victoria Station which is a 5 minute walk from the coach drop-off point.
-You can disembark at the Halfway Station to either visit the Bronze Age Copper Mine, a 5 minute walk away, or continue to the summit on a connecting tram.
+You can disembark at the Halfway Station to either visit the Bronze Age Copper Mine (main picture), a 5 minute walk away, or continue to the summit on a connecting tram.
 There is an exhibition, picnic areas, play area, restaurant and walks.
 The journey up to the summit takes up to 30 minutes.
 Discounts apply for groups of 10 or more.

 Another way to reach the Great Orme summit is via the Llandudno Cable Car, Britain’s longest passenger cable car system.
 The 9 minute journey takes you up 679 ft with views of the bay, Little Orme and the Conwy Estuary.
 Please note that this does not operate in bad weather.
 Local signs along the Happy Valley will direct you to the entrance.